 Oral Cancer Screening

 Oral cancer affects tens of thousands of Americans every year, and one case in four is fatal.
 As with most cancers, the key to beating the disease is catching it before it progresses to a later stage.
 With early detection from a routine oral cancer screening, there is a 90% success rate after diagnosis.
-A trusted dentist like Dr. Rude is truly your only line of defense against oral cancer.
+A trusted dentist like Dr. Whitfield is truly your only line of defense against oral cancer.
 He and his team of dental professionals are the only ones to regularly evaluate your oral health and to notice any potential abnormalities.
-Gain the peace of mind that comes with a regular oral cancer screening from Dr. Rude.
+Gain the peace of mind that comes with a regular oral cancer screening from Dr. Whitfield.
 With the help of the latest dental technology, even a diagnosis of oral cancer can be successfully treated through early detection.

 Most Americans experience some form of periodontal disease, often without realizing it.
 Periodontal disease is chiefly responsible for adult tooth loss, bleeding gums, bad breath and receding gums.
 The truth is, it is easily prevented with proper hygiene, home care and professional treatment.
 If diagnosed in its early stages, gum disease treatments are easier, less invasive and more effective.
-Your visit with Dr. Rude includes a complete evaluation of your gums and supportive tissues.
+Your visit with Dr. Whitfield includes a complete evaluation of your gums and supportive tissues.
 At Dr. Joel Rude’s office, you will have access to advanced periodontal therapy to heal and restore your oral health.

 Periodontal Supportive Therapy